DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Related Work

-\textbf{Vision Transformers.} Transformers and attention~\citep{attent2017} mechanisms have shown great success in natural language processing tasks and have also been applied to computer vision tasks such as object detection, classification and segmentation.
-Transformer structures have also produced impressive results in computer vision and tend to replace CNN progressively.
-Transformer architectures are applied in vision tasks by splitting an image into a sequence of visual patches.
-ViT~\citep{ViT2021} is the first work to derive from the self-attention mechanism for computer vision tasks and demonstrates superior performance to modern CNNs.
-Recently, there has been growing interest in applying transformer-based architectures for dense prediction in computer vision.
-More Transformer-based approaches~\citep{detr_2020,swin,Ranftl2021,densePredic_pvt_2021,lan2022siamese,ru2022} have been introduced by improving the attention mechanism for dense prediction tasks.
-Different from the original designs in~\citep{attent2017,ViT2021}, some vision Transformers usually employ a hierarchical architecture and change the global self-attention among all patches to local self-attention to develop efficient attention mechanisms.
-These efficient attention mechanisms include windowed attention~\citep{dong2022cswin,swin}, global tokens~\citep{jaegle2021globalatten}, gated attention~\citep{yang2022focalgating,fei2022attentionGating} and deformable attention~\citep{deformableDetr,deformatten2022}.
+\textbf{Vision Transformers.} Transformers and attention mechanisms~\cite{attent2017} have shown great success in natural language processing and have been rapidly extended to computer vision tasks such as detection, classification, and segmentation.
+Vision Transformers (ViT)~\cite{ViT2021} pioneered the adaptation of self-attention to image analysis by representing an image as a sequence of visual patches, achieving performance comparable to or surpassing modern CNNs.
+Subsequent works~\cite{swin,Ranftl2021} have been introduced by improving the attention mechanism for dense prediction tasks.
+Unlike the original designs in~\cite{attent2017,ViT2021}, some vision Transformers usually employ a hierarchical architecture and replace the global self-attention among all patches to local self-attention to develop efficient attention mechanisms.
+These efficient attention mechanisms include windowed attention~\cite{dong2022cswin,swin}, global tokens~\cite{jaegle2021globalatten}, gated attention~\cite{yang2022focalgating} and deformable attention~\cite{deformableDetr}.
 Recently, these works are also extended to the MTL domain to learn good representations for multiple tasks of dense predictions.
-In MTL, transformer-based architectures have been proposed to learn a shared feature representation across tasks via self-attention.
-MulT~\citep{transfmult2022} uses a shared attention mechanism modeling the dependencies across the tasks to perform MTL of dense prediction.
-MTFormer~\citep{xu2022mtformer} designs the shared transformer encoder and shared transformer decoder, and task-specific self-supervised cross-task branches are introduced to obtain final outputs, which increases the MTL performance.
-In InvPT~\citep{InvPT_2022} work, they use an inverted pyramid multi-task transformer to learn the long-range interaction via plain self-attention in both spatial and all-task contexts on the multi-task feature maps with a gradually increased spatial resolution for the multi-task dense prediction.
-In contrast, we find the deformed features to focus on the valuable region for different tasks.
+MulT~\cite{transfmult2022} uses a shared attention mechanism to model task dependencies and perform MTL for dense prediction.
+MTFormer~\cite{xu2022mtformer} designs the shared transformer encoder and shared transformer decoder, and task-specific self-supervised cross-task branches are introduced to generate the final outputs, thereby enhancing the MTL performance.
+InvPT~\cite{InvPT_2022} and InvPT++\cite{invpt++} employ an inverted pyramid multi-task transformer to learn long-range interaction via plain self-attention in both spatial and all-task contexts on the multi-task features with a gradually increased spatial resolution for dense prediction.
+In the DeMT~\cite{xu2023demt} method, convolution and attention are combined to perform muli-task dense prediction.
+In contrast, our framework introduces two key innovations: \textbf{First}, we introduce a novel simplified gating mechanism in the deformable mixer encoder and task-aware gating transformer decoder to selectively gather contexts for each query token based on its content. \textbf{Second}, we design a shared spatial gating layer that applies spatial gating to each task-specific feature within the task query gating block the most informative regions.
 In addition, we use the query-based transformer with task shared gating block approach for modeling and leverage deformed features as queries in transformer calculations to enhance task-relevant features.
 These queries can naturally disentangle the task-specific feature from the fused feature.
-Then the last shared gating mechanism~\citep{fei2022attentionGating}.
-Our approach combines the respective advantages of CNN and Transformer, achieving state-of-the-art performance on NYUD-v2~\citep{NYUD2012}, PASCAL-Context~\citep{pascal2014}, and Cityscapes~\citep{2016cityscapes} datasets.
+By integrating deformable convolutional flexibility with Transformer-based global reasoning, our method achieves state-of-the-art results on NYUD-v2~\cite{NYUD2012}, PASCAL-Context~\cite{pascal2014}, and Cityscapes~\cite{2016cityscapes}.